In 2017 we rolled out a quality assurance model to all work-based learning providers. For an overview of the changes we made, please watch our video.

-We're introducing a new role - Lead Standards Verifier (LSV).
+As you are aware, the role of Lead Standards Verifier (LSV) was introduced in 2017.
 Your LSV will be a single point of contact, offering support for standards verification for your organisation all year round.

 In line with the Quality Assurance model outlined above, some qualifications are also subject to test inspections.
 More information can be found on the Test Inspection page.